void630/tiny-tapeout-full-adder/docs/info.md

 This project implements a 1-bit Full Adder using Verilog HDL.

-The circuit has three inputs:
+The Full Adder has three inputs:

 - A
 - B